hpacheco/ses/labs/Lab3.md

 Of the above, only the **Forged Review** and the **Product Tampering** feature associated coding challenges.
 However, the vulnerabilities are similar across all challenges.
 You can solve the existing code challenges for more information.
 For these Broken Access Control challenges, unlike for CSRF, the analysis tools won't hint at the vulnerability.
 Discuss why do you think that is the case.

-Even though this challenge does not feature a coding challenge, we can make it so: find the code files and lines responsible for the bug and propose a solution.
-Check the logs of the automated tools and the [source code](https://github.com/juice-shop/juice-shop) for hints.

 Tip for **Manipulate Basket**: You can sometimes update multiple entries in the same HTTP request.
 Tip for **Product Tampering**: You can try to fabricate `PUT` requests from known `GET` requests.